Pear Shaped Diamond Guide

 Most pear shapes cut today are too short and stubby.
-Others are too long.
-Others aren’t properly rounded on the round side of the stone.
+Some others are too long.
+Other ones aren’t properly rounded on the round side of the stone.
 The list goes on and on.

 So I think the reason that I love a beautifully made pear shape is simply that I recognize how special and rare they are.
 It’s easy to find a stunning round brilliant or princess cut.
 They’re all over the market.
 But to find a properly cut pear shape truly is a find.

 Feel free to look through recently purchased engagement rings from our highest rated retailers here.

 As someone who likes to do extensive research before making a decision, I found The Diamond Pro website to be a very valuable resource.
 In addition to the many great articles and reviews they have, the ability to email specific questions about products/companies they did not review was very helpful.
 I would definitely recommend to a friend.…see more

 Pear shape is slowly becoming one of the most popular diamond shapes for an engagement ring.
 With its high brilliance and unique shape, people are drawn to the different look.
 And pear shape is not the only shape that has that affect.
 We covered all the different shapes for you to consider in our guide to diamond shapes.

 On of the most common way pear shapes are miscut is with an out of balance length to width ratio.
 Most people find that they prefer pear shapes with a length to width ratio of about 1.55 to about 1.75.

 As you can see in the diagram to the right, both of these ratios look natural for the shape whereas the stone that has a 2.0 L/W ratio looks out of whack.
 Where you fall between 1.55 and 1.75 is really a matter of personal preference.
 Lets take a look at some real life examples: